AccumulateNetwork/accumulate/README.md

 efdcd18725e4ab8bdc5521d40bc6626c2374e453c86a1dcbca3a19c31696623e  ef    [11101111]
 ```

-Walking through adding these entries to a BFT will illustrate the approach.
+Walking through adding these entries to a BPT will illustrate the approach.
 It is left to the reader to walk through adding these nodes in different
 orders to demonstrate how order does not change the end state of the BPT.

 In the chart above, we see the hashes of a set of URLs built off of the
 RedWagon identity/identifier/domain.
 The following steps show adding the
-states of these chains to an empty BFT.
+states of these chains to an empty BPT.

 We start with the Root entry, an empty Node
 ```
 |L  /R
 Root
 ```
-With the ChainID starting with 69, the first bit is zero:
+With the ChainID starting with 0x69, the first bit is zero:

 ```
 69
  \L  /R  <-- looking at bit 0
   Root
 ```
-Adding A1:
+Adding 0xA1:
 ```
 69    a1
  \L  /R  <-- looking at bit 0
   Root
 ```
-Adding 2d will push 69 up, adding a Node on the Left
+Adding 0x2d will push 0x69 up, adding a Node on the Left
 ```
 2d  69
  \L /R       <-- Looking at bit 1